Vynlar/blood-on-the-cellphone/README.md

 > Note: Everything below here was the default README when I created the project.
 There's helpful info so I'm leaving it.

+# Schema

+## Schedule

+Schedules define a particular recurring schedule of events (i.e. the first Wednesday of the month @ 7:30)

+Schedules have Events that are created a 1.5 months (?) in advance.
+(By a daily recurring job)

+> Enhancement: Notification preferences operate at the Schedule level allowing people to subscribe or unsubscribe from a paricular schedule.
+I.e. if they are busy every wedensday, they can choose to not be notified.

+## Event

+An event is a particular instance of a Schedule.
+Events have an absolute time and are the basis of Responses, and reminders.

+## Invitation

+N number of days before an event, all (active) users are sent an invitation to which they may respond.
+(These will be sent by a recurring job that runs at a particular time of day.
+Evening or morning perhaps?)

+Users can respond to a particular event indicating their intent to join, and (if they are coming) how many people they plan to bring.

+A Invitation can be in one of several states:
+- sent
+- responded_yes
+- responded_no
+- responded_maybe

+## Reminder

+Reminders are a concept but are not represented in the database.
+Everyone who responded yes or maybe gets a reminder the day before (or day of?) the Event reminding them.
+Those who responded Maybe are prompted to upgrade their response to a yes/no. (Again, a recurring job)

+# Other considerations

+- Avoidng double-sends with a simple lock?

 # Remix Indie Stack

 ![The Remix Indie Stack](https://repository-images.githubusercontent.com/465928257/a241fa49-bd4d-485a-a2a5-5cb8e4ee0abf)